kreangsak-project-sharing/arduino-water-level-firebase-realtime/README.md

-# Arduino monitor water level
+# Arduino monitor water level with NodeMCU ESP8266

 This project will check water level in tank with HC-SR04 ultrasonic sensor, show in 0.96 inch OLED Display and send distance to firebase realtime database for React dash board in next project.